MatthewClark2/LispTranspiler/liblisp/README.md

 When reading the code itself, you may notice some comments labelled `NOTE`.
 These are there to explain certain quirks that may appear when attempting to use the library, as well as the reasoning behind leaving those quirks.

+## Data Types

+Rational numbers are always to be stored in their simplest form.

+Symbols are to be interned upon creation.
+This may eliminate the need for keywords, but we'll have to see when we get there.

 ## Function Conventions

 ### Error Handling